growse/growse.com-blog/blog/2023/_posts/2023-04-10-i-too-bought-an-ipad.md

 ---
-laytou: post
+layout: post
 title: "I, too, bought an iPad"
 description: "Steve still hates me though"
 ---

 I decided to follow in the footsteps of around 400 million other people, and purchased an iPad.
 Specifically,  I bought a used 2018 12.9" iPad Pro (for around £400ish).

 ## But why?!